Sharjah Biennale15) Thinking Historically in the Present_2023. 2. 7 ~6.11 (UAE)

 One of these buildings is purchased by the foundation and used as an exhibition space, but most of the other buildings are empty or even demolished.

-This area has many historical buildings, but since it is an area where foreign laborers mostly live, the dark light of laborers' lives contrasts behind the brilliantly shining lights of 'Paradise on Earth'.
+This area has many historical buildings, but since it is an area where foreign laborers mostly live, the dark light of laborers' lives contrasts with the brilliantly shining lights of 'Paradise on Earth'.

 If you visit, it is recommended that you do not just look at the bank and artworks, but also take a walk around the surrounding area.